Major-Lag98/Moth/README.md

 # Moth
- A Game about lasers and stuff
+ A Game about lasers and stuff.